Stanford-Mineral-X/multigrid-sgsim/README.md

-# Multigrid simulation
+# Multigrid Simulation
-mgsim is a Python package for stochastic interpolation of airborne geophysical data
+This repository houses the multigrid simulation method, a Python package for stochastic interpolation of airborne geophysical data.

+## Getting Started